-It happens because a hemisphere of the same radius "r" absorbs only the 0,47 part of the directly induced on the disk of the same radius Solar irradiation.
+It happens because a smooth hemisphere of the same radius "r" not-reflects the Φ*(1 - a)S portion of the directly incident on the disk of the same radius Solar irradiation.

-In spite of hemisphere having twice the area of the disk, it absorbs only the 0,47 part of the directly induced on the disk Solar irradiation.
+In spite of hemisphere having twice the area of the disk, it not-reflects only the Φ*(1 - a)S portion of the directly incident on the disk Solar irradiation.

 and Φ = 1 for gaseous planets, as Jupiter, Saturn, Neptune, Uranus, Venus, Titan.

-Gaseous planets do not have a surface to reflect radiation.
+Gaseous planets do not have a surface to reflect specularly.
 The solar irradiation is captured in the thousands of kilometers gaseous abyss.
-The gaseous planets have only the albedo "a".
+Gaseous planets have only diffuse reflection which is expressed in planet energy balance with the albedo "a".

 And Φ = 1 for heavy cratered planets, as Calisto and Rhea ( not smooth surface planets, without atmosphere ).

 The heavy cratered planets have the ability to capture the incoming light in their multiple craters and canyons.
 The heavy cratered planets have only the albedo "a".

 That is why the albedo "a" and the factor "Φ" we consider as different values.

 Both of them, the albedo "a" and the factor "Φ" cooperate in the

 left side of the Planet Radiative Energy Budget.